AnthonyJ777/Homework/README.md

 * Asilla is in the Behavior Recognition AI sector

-* What have been the major trends and innovations of this domain over the last 5-10 years?
-Major trend and innovations in this sector over the past 5-10 years include:
+* Major trend and innovations in this sector over the past 5-10 years include:
 1. Convolutional neural networks (CNNs) and recurrent neural networks (RNNs):
     Convolution allows a neural network to measure sections of data that overlap with one another in order to create layers at a greater quantity and complexity, while recurrence allows the outputs of a neural network to recur to the inputs
 2. 3D convolutional neural networks (3D CNNs) and Long Short-Term Memory (LSTM) networks: